sMouaad/odin-recipes/README.md

-Small project to put some knowledge of html into practice
+Small project to put my basic knowledge of html into practice.